bumptech/glide/README.md

 Status
 ------
-Glide was used at Bump for around a year in two of our Android apps at version 1.0.
-Version 2.0 was the first public release with a stable api.
 Version 3.0 is in the beta stage with a nearly final api and is used in multiple open source projects at Google including in the Android Camera app and in the 2014 Google IO app.
 Comments/bugs/questions/pull requests welcome!

 Build
 ------